2026 CONFERENCE

 Mentorships in the Clay World with Angelo di Petta and Susan Low Beer, RCA

-Moderator: Stephanie Vegh, Head of Learning, AGB
+Moderators: Stephanie Vegh, Head of Learning, AGB and Barb Banfield, who established the FUSION Mentorship Program

 Angelo di Petta and Susan Low Beer lead an open conversation about training, growth and how artists build momentum in clay.
 Participants can ask about mentorship paths, portfolio development or navigating opportunities across Canada’s ceramic landscape.
 It’s a relaxed, supportive space for real questions and honest insight.